Revenue Intelligence · Specialty Surgical Practices

 Find out what your practice is leaving on the table.One call.
 One number.
 No obligation.

 Forty-five minutes.
-Eleven diagnostic questions calibrated to your specialty.
-A specific monthly dollar amount from your actual data — whether the primary driver is your cancellation rate, OR utilization, block scheduling, or throughput.
-If we do not see a clear opportunity, we will tell you that too.
+Diagnostic questions calibrated to your specialty.
+A specific dollar amount from your actual data — whether the revenue is leaving before the visit, between the referral and the appointment, or after billing.
+If we do not see a clear opportunity in your data, we will tell you that too.

 Start the Free Assessment